JackBonnellDevelopment/Dev-Site/content/_index.md

 ---
 ---

-I'm **Jack Bonnell**, a Computer Vision Engineer.
+I'm **Jack Bonnell**, a Senior CoreTech Software Engineer.

-I specialise in C++ & FPGA development in the Robotics Industry.
+Currently honing my skills in the MetaVerse whilst also dabbling in FPGA development.

 This website is to document my coffee powered sleep deprived exploits.